Database connections

 Database connection properties

-The Database connection properties dialog lets you configure particular properties of a database connection.
-In the dialog, you can choose a JDBC driver or an existing JNDI resource, set up credentials, transaction isolation level, etc.
+The Database connection dialog allows you to configure various settings for a database connection.
+You can select a JDBC driver from the provided list or add your own, choose an existing JNDI resource, set up authentication credentials, define the transaction isolation level, and more.

 JDBC driver